amirfounder/amirfounder-components-library/readme.md

 2. Run `npm run build-lib` to run rollup and minify file
 3. Run `npm version patch / minor / major` to update the package version
 4. Update the readme.md file to account for the changes in the latest version
+5. Commit
-5. Run `npm publish` to publish package!
+6. Run `npm publish` to publish package!

 ### Coding Styleguide